 Foreign currency differences arising on translation are generally recognized in profit or loss.
-However, foreign currency differences arising from the translation of qualifying cash flow hedges to the extent that the hedge is effective, are recognized in OCI.
+However, foreign currency differences arising from the translation of qualifying cash flow hedges to the extent that the hedge is effective, are recognized in Other comprehensive income (OCI).